 Musical scores for all pieces must be available for the two judges.
 Mail or email the scores to us, or provide us with links if the scores are posted online.
 See below for addresses.
-(Most music that is published before 1923 is available at the IMSLP website, but please check that to make sure that there is an edition there that matches what the students are using, if that site is to be a source for the judges.
+(Most music that is published before 1923 is available at the IMSLP website, but please ensure that the edition there matches the one the students are using, if that site is to be a source for the judges.
 For later works, contact us if there are questions about how to get scores to us.)

 All competing ensembles will receive written evaluations from our two judges.

 The judges will, at their discretion, select a single Best Ensemble.
 All competing ensembles are eligible for this award.
 If any of the students in that winning ensemble live in a school district more than 30 miles from Syracuse, then the judges may also select a Best Syracuse-Area Ensemble (Canastota, Fulton, Auburn, and Cortland are all within the 30-mile "Syracuse-area" radius.)

 Each of the musicians in the Best Ensemble (and the Best Syracuse-Area Ensemble, if selected) will be awarded $100, as will their coaches.

 The judges' decisions are final.

-Syracuse Friends of Chamber Music, at its discretion, may invite one of the ensembles to perform its selection(s) at the beginning of SFCM's final subscription concert, featuring the Dover Quartet (this will be a virtual performance).
+Syracuse Friends of Chamber Music, at its discretion, may invite one of the ensembles to perform its selection(s) at the beginning of SFCM's final subscription concert, featuring the Dover Quartet (this virtual performance will be recorded on Sunday, April 11).

 Email questions to firstname.lastname@example.org or call 315-682-7720.